dusk-network/plonk/docs/notes-KZG10.md

 respectively.

-These commitments are homomorphic, which enables us to perform operations on the already encryptied values and have the evaluation be indistinguishable from the evaluation of operations performed on the decrypted values.
+These commitments are homomorphic, which enables us to perform operations on the already encrypted values and have the evaluation be indistinguishable from the evaluation of operations performed on the decrypted values.
 In terms of Kate commitments, we are able to take two